Sandstone Point

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

 AreaSearch's latest postcode level ATO data for financial year 2023 shows Sandstone Point's median income among taxpayers is $40,879.
-The average income for the suburb was $48,197 during this period.
-Both figures are below the national average.
-In comparison, Greater Brisbane had a median income of $58,236 and an average of $72,799 in the same year.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for Sandstone Point as of September 2025 would be approximately $44,930 (median) and $52,973 (average).
-According to the 2021 Census, incomes in Sandstone Point rank between the 2nd and 4th percentiles nationally.
-The earnings profile indicates that 34.0% of locals, equating to 1,491 people, fall into the $400 - $799 income category.
-This differs from the metropolitan region where the predominant income category is $1,500 - $2,999 at 33.3%.
-After housing costs, 85.0% of income remains in Sandstone Point, which ranks at the 4th percentile nationally.
+The average income in the suburb was $48,197 during this period.
+Both figures are below the national averages.
+In Greater Brisbane, the median income was $58,236 and the average was $72,799 in the same year.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Sandstone Point's median income would be approximately $44,930 as of September 2025.
+The average income estimate by this date is around $52,973.
+The 2021 Census data indicates that household, family and personal incomes in Sandstone Point all fall between the 2nd and 4th percentiles nationally.
+The earnings profile shows that 34.0% of locals (1,498 people) predominantly earn within the $400 - $799 category.
+This contrasts with metropolitan regions where the $1,500 - $2,999 category is predominant at 33.3%.
+After housing costs, 85.0% of income remains in Sandstone Point, which ranks at only the 4th percentile nationally.

 Frequently Asked Questions - Income